hirezio/given/CONTRIBUTING.md

 - Make the required updates.

-- Re-run the tests to ensure tests are still passing `yarn test:full`
+- Re-run the tests to ensure tests are still passing `pnpm test:full`

 - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):